cristianoag/v9990/README.md

 # v9990
-My attempt to implement the Yamaha v9990 in VHDL
+My attempt to implement the Yamaha v9990 in Verilog HDL.